 In Lebanon, whether it is at marinas, restaurants, hotels, stores or cafes, we are often reminded of what customer experience is all about.
 It is about indulging the customer and making him or her feel like he or she is the only one that matters.
 It is the secret of success in this country, and the reason tourists and expats keep coming back, despite the many economic, political, security and infrastructure issues that face the general area.

 Why am I writing this?
 Perhaps there is an analogy here to draw interesting insights from.
-The translation and localization industry is a service based industry and as such its success relies on customer service and satisfaction.
+The translation and localization industry is a service based industry and as such its success relies on customer experience, service and satisfaction.

-Does your language service provider greet your promptly and cordially when you call or email them?
+Does your language service provider greet you promptly and cordially when you call or email them?
 Do they have the necessary translation, localization, desktop publishing, engineering or project management resources available when you need them?
-Do they anticipate your needs before you even utter them?
+Will they anticipate your needs before you even utter them?
 Do they deliver your urgent localized projects before you had a chance to complete the projects’ purchase order form, or get the necessary signatures?